Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Effects of Untreated Depression.md

 This is not always the case, though.
 Some effects and symptoms of depression can be fully reversed.

-Seeking the help of a health professional might help diminish the effects of depression on your body.
-It can also help you manage your current symptoms and prevent future occurrences.
+Seeking the support of a mental health professional can help manage the effects of depression on your well-being.
+It can also provide tools for managing symptoms and navigating future experiences.

-How is depression treated?
-There are different types of depression that may require specific treatment plans.

-In general, side effects of depression can be treated with:
+In general, the impact of depression can be managed with:

 Therapy.
 Counseling for people with depression is often built on evidence-based approaches like: interpersonal therapy (IPT) cognitive-behavioral therapy (CBT) acceptance and commitment therapy (ACT) mindfulness-based cognitive therapy (MBCT)
-Brain stimulation therapy.
-This type of therapy may include electroconvulsive therapy, vagus nerve stimulation, or repetitive transcranial magnetic stimulation.
-It might help you cope with some of the chronic effects of depression.
 Taking care of yourself
 Coping with the effects of depression sometimes begins with small lifestyle adjustments.
 This could complement the efforts of traditional treatment.